Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-genome-annotation-in-R-&-bioconductor.md

-# Part 1 -  Genomic data analysis in R
+# Part 1 -  Working with genomics data in R/Bioconductor

 In a typical analysis of an NGS dataset, like that depicted in the figure below, once we have performed most of the pre-processing and quality control steps we are usually left with some reduced representation of the data.
 For example:
 * Raw counts matrix in RNA-seq